masamitsu-murase/single_binary_stackless_python/Doc/library/stackless/tasklets.rst

    :meth:`tasklet.setup`.
 The difference is that when providing them to :meth:`tasklet.bind`, the tasklet is not made runnable yet.

-   *func* can be None when providing arguments, in which case a previous call to :meth:`tasklet.bind` must have provided the function.
+   *func* can be :data:`None` when providing arguments, in which case a previous call to :meth:`tasklet.bind` must have provided the function.

-   To clear the binding of a tasklet set all arguments to ``None``.
+   To clear the binding of a tasklet set all arguments to :data:`None`.
 This is especially useful, if you run a tasklet only partially::

       >>> def func():